chrisbirster/inspec/docs-chef-io/content/inspec/cli.md

 ## check

-Verify all tests at the specified path
+Verify the metadata in `inspec.yml` and verify all controls have visible tests

 ### Syntax